sailscastshq/docs.sailscasts.com/docs/sails-pay/paystack.md

 4. **Test your integration**: Use test mode keys (starting with `sk_test_`) during development

 ::: tip
 Paystack provides a robust test environment.
 Use test credentials to thoroughly test your payment flows before switching to live keys.
+See [Test Payments](https://paystack.com/docs/payments/test-payments/) for test card numbers and credentials.
 :::

 ## Installation